All you Have to Know About UK Gambling Taxes

 The current betting framework in the United Gambling was decided in 2005 with the Gambling Act of 2005.
 As part of the Act, the UK Gambling Commission was assigned as the main regulator of remote betting.

 The Act also effectively made it legal for all residents of the UK aged 18 or older to participate in sports betting and games of chance.
-With the Gambling Act of 2005, players were still exempted from paying taxes on gambling winnings.
+However, the Gambling Act of 2005 still exempted players from paying taxes on gambling winnings.

 The Act was amended in 2014 and is now centred on ‘point-of-consumption’, i.e., the player, rather than ‘point-of-supply,’ i.e., the operator.
 The amendment required all online gaming operators, irrespective of their country of incorporation, to obtain a remote gaming licence from the UKGC and pay a Remote Gaming Duty of 15%, which was raised to 21% a few years later.